 - Low Power/High Power - This feature includes three variable objectives lenses.
 This allows you to get a low magnification of 50x and a high of 600x.

-- Otology – the Earscope is used by audiologists and other medical professionals and costs $699 USD.
+- Otology – the Earscope is used by audiologists and other medical professionals.

 While most of the Dino Lite digital microscopes are high impact plastic shells, a few of the models, such as the AM413MT5 has a metal shell.

-Other accessories, such as a stand, are extra.
+Other accessories, such as a stand, cost extra.

 A great additional purchase that we, at MicroscopeMaster, recommend is the Dino-Lite Microscope stand.